0x705h/IRobs/README.md

 # IRobs

-Out-Of-Tree _LLVM Pass_ for binary targets obfuscation.
+A very simple proof of concept for Out-Of-Tree _LLVM Pass_ binary target obfuscation.

 ## Dependencies